-Notification of Transfer: An NCAA Division I student-athlete shall request a "notification of transfer" through their current compliance office.
-A student-athlete may initiate the notification of transfer process by providing his or her institution with a written notification of transfer at any time.
-The student-athlete's institution shall enter his or her information into the NCAA transfer portal within two business days of receipt of the student-athlete's request.
-Divisions II and III schools have the option to utilize the transfer portal.
-Please check with your school to see what it prefers.
+Notification of transfer: An NCAA Division I or II student-athlete must request a "notification of transfer" through their current compliance office before having any direct or indirect athletics recruiting with another NCAA school.
+Once requested, your compliance office shall enter the student's contact information into the NCAA transfer portal within two business days (DI) and seven business days (DII).
+Division III schools also have the option to utilize the transfer portal: however, please check with your Division III school to see what it prefers.

-One-time transfer exception: If you never have transferred from a four-year school, you may use a one-time exception to compete immediately at a Division I or II school.
+One-time transfer exception: If you never have transferred from a four-year school, you may use a onetime exception to compete immediately at a Division I or II school.